 - Transportation Assistance

-- Grants to Social Service Agencies
+- Grants to local Social Service Agencies

 - Public Education